ChristopherA/TokenEthics/docs/README.md

 2. Token sales should have benefits for the entire community commons being created, not just the issuers and investors.

-3. Token sales should have more iterative stages, like traditional investments--not raise everything in one big funding.
+3. Token sales should have more iterative stages, like traditional investments — not raise everything in one big funding.

 4. Lists of bad practices and best practices might be good next steps.